Muriel Bowser: 2007 election

-Adrian Fenty, Member of the Council of the District of Columbia representing Ward 4, ran for Mayor of the District of Columbia.
+Adrian Fenty, member of the Council of the District of Columbia representing Ward 4, ran for mayor of the District of Columbia.
 Bowser was his campaign coordinator for Ward 4.
 When Fenty was elected mayor in 2006, a special election was called to fill his council seat.
-Bowser, among many others, announced her candidacy for it.
+Bowser, among many others, announced her candidacy.

-During a political forum with 17 of the 19 council candidates in attendance, Bowser was the only candidate present who supported Fenty's proposed takeover of the District public school system, saying that the school system needed to change.

-When Fenty announced his support of Bowser, some critics said that, if elected, she would always vote as Fenty wished, ignoring the needs of her constituents.

-Other critics took note of developers who had contributed to Bowser's campaign, claiming she would favor developers over her constituents.
 While an ANC commissioner, Bowser had voted in favor of a zoning variance for a condominium development to be built by a developer who had contributed several hundred dollars to her campaign, which some critics derided as a conflict of interest.
-Bowser maintained that she had supported the development project before running for Council.
+Bowser maintained that she had supported the development project before running for council.

 The editorial page of The Washington Post favored Bowser in the election.
 The local councils of the AFL–CIO, Service Employees International Union, and the Fraternal Order of Police also endorsed Bowser in the election, but the American Federation of State, County and Municipal Employees endorsed her opponent, Michael A. Brown.

 Bowser won the special election with 40% of the vote.

 2008 election

 In 2008, Bowser announced her reelection campaign for the council.
-Three individuals ran against her in the Democratic primary, namely: Baruti Akil Jahi, former president of the Shepherd Park Citizens Association; Malik Mendenhall-Johnson, then serving as Advisory Neighborhood Commissioner of 4B04; and Paul E. Montague, who had been Advisory Neighborhood Commissioner of 4B07 before being recalled in 2004.
-Both Jahi and Mendenhall-Johnson criticized Bowser, saying she was a rubber stamp for Mayor Fenty and that she was unconcerned with her constituents' needs.
+Three people ran against her in the Democratic primary: Baruti Akil Jahi, former president of the Shepherd Park Citizens Association; Malik Mendenhall-Johnson, then serving as Advisory Neighborhood Commissioner of 4B04; and Paul E. Montague, who had been Advisory Neighborhood Commissioner of 4B07 before being recalled in 2004.

 No candidates' names were on the ballot for the Republican or D.C.
 Statehood Green primaries.
 The Washington Post's editorial department endorsed Bowser's candidacy.
-The Gertrude Stein Democratic Club also voted to endorse Bowser's reelection.
+The Gertrude Stein Democratic Club also voted to endorse her reelection.

-Bowser won the Democratic Party primary election, receiving 75 percent of votes.
+Bowser won the Democratic Party primary election, receiving 75 percent of the votes.
 Jahi received 19%, Montague received 3%, and Mendenhall-Johnson received 2%.
 With no one else appearing on the subsequent general election ballot, Bowser won the general election with 97 percent of the vote.

 In 2011, Bowser was appointed to the Washington Metropolitan Area Transportation Authority board of governors, a position she held until 2015.